HighSchoolHacking/GLS/docs/Design/Null Checking.md

 `is null : variable`

-Creates a test that will return true if the variable is NULL
+Creates a test that will return true if the variable is `null`.

 ### `not null`

 `not null : variable`

-Creates a test that will return false if the variable is NULL
+Creates a test that will return false if the variable is `null`.

 ## Usage

 ```
 is null : foo
 ```

 ```
 not null : bar
 ```